hidecode221b/Radia_MPW/README.md

 # Radia_MPW
-Magnetic field simulation by Radia on Mathematica and Python for in-vacuum Undulator/Multipole Wiggler to generate hard X-ray in synchrotron storage ring.
+Magnetic field simulation by Radia on Mathematica and Python for in-vacuum hybrid Undulator/Multipole Wiggler to generate hard X-ray in synchrotron storage ring.

 ## Environment
 Radia python package is available from the link below.